 How many of them are used by you?
 Compared to the number of new web applications appear every year, only several can gain success.
 Their popularity depends on not only the idea, purpose and the marketing efforts, but also on the technologies the application build with.
 And, of course, in this modern world, development speed means a lot for the implementation of new ideas.
 Find out why Ruby on Rails is ideal for web app development.

-More information on web app development you can find in our Ruby on Rails web app development guide.
+More information on web app development you can find from our sales & project managers.

 And stay tuned!
 The next article on this topic will be devoted to the best Ruby on Rails web apps.